Low Histamine Stroganoff Recipe (and Low Lectin, Low Oxalate, Low FODMAP) for people with Mast Cell Activation Syndrome

 - Stir lemon juice into the lamb mixture (optional).

-- Spoon stroganoff over the rutabaga-carrot noodles, garnish with remaining parsley, and enjoy!
+- Spoon stroganoff over the rutabaga-carrot noodles.

 - Don’t forget to freeze the leftovers.
 The rutabaga and carrot noodles hold up to freezing very well.